denten-books/plain-text/30-format.md

 reading practices persist, when the reading device reconfigures a text dynamically, to fit individual taste, mood, or politics?[^ln3-modern] Or, when it simply prevents access to some of the content?
 Formats shape the very structure of interpretation.
-The seemingly innocuous control and formatting layer contains the essence of machine control.
+The seemingly innocuous formatting layer contains the essence of machine control.
 Long a marginal concept in literary theory, formatting is therefore central to the contemporary practice of computational poetics.
 More than embellishment, formats govern the interface between meaning and matter, thought and page.
-Formats contain the capability of political control.
+Formats embody governance.
 Some prevent simple copy and paste operations.
 Others are used to censor and surveil.

 <!-- notes -->
 <!-- notes -->